Clinical trial: Modern trials

 The methodology of clinical trials was further developed by Sir Austin Bradford Hill, who had been involved in the streptomycin trials.
 From the 1920s, Hill applied statistics to medicine, attending the lectures of renowned mathematician Karl Pearson, among others.
 He became famous for a landmark study carried out in collaboration with Richard Doll on the correlation between smoking and lung cancer.
 They carried out a case-control study in 1950, which compared lung cancer patients with matched control and also began a sustained long-term prospective study into the broader issue of smoking and health, which involved studying the smoking habits and health of more than 30,000 doctors over a period of several years.
-His certificate for election to the Royal Society called him "... the leader in the development in medicine of the precise experimental methods now used nationally and internationally in the evaluation of new therapeutic and prophylactic agents."
+His certificate for election to the Royal Society called him "the leader in the development in medicine of the precise experimental methods now used nationally and internationally in the evaluation of new therapeutic and prophylactic agents".

+The ethics of selecting clinical trial subjects have been controversial for much of their modern history, especially in the United States.
+From the 1950s up until the early 1970s, the vast majority of pharmaceutical testing in America was performed on prison populations; only after widespread abuse during testing was reported at the Holmesburg Prison did research diminish in these areas.
+Most of the rest of the world excluded prisoners as potential research subjects following formulation of the Nuremberg Code, based on its assertion that acceptable experimental subjects must be "so situated as to be able to exercise free power of choice".
+Despite regulations that limit circumstances where inclusion of vulnerable populations in clinical trials is permitted, such groups, such the economically disadvantaged, continue to be made part of research through coercive means as recently as 2015.

 International clinical trials day is celebrated on 20 May.